EduXimenes/PokemonJS/README.md

 Hello, this is my first WEB POKEMON TYPE GAMING !

-Inside the Public folder, just run index.html and play with a keyboard: W, A, S, D to move the character.
+Inside the Public folder, just run index.html

+Play with a keyboard: W, A, S, D to move the character.
 Is possible to run in the website: https://pokemon-js1.web.app/

 This project is in construction.